jayztea/localmtgleague/README.md

 - Defect: Update node.js for deprecated package, causing git actions to fail
 - Defect: Same commander can be added for a user more than 1 time, need to only allow for a user to add the commander once.
 - Defect: "Record Match" button in the step 5 of recording match can be selected many times, causing duplicated records being created
+- Feature: Add Average position finish to the leaderboard and make leaderboard sortable.
 - Defect: Player Statistics
   - Highlights: Best Commander, Best Color, Worst Color all not working. (only when 10 or more games played maybe?)
   - Commander Statistics, Color Statistics, Recent Match History are all not mobile friendly tables/views